anupmanekar/phantom-rag-platform/README.md

-# RAG-based Requirements Ingestion & Test Generation
+# RAG-Based Requirements Processing & Test Generation

 Soluiton for ingesting requirements from Azure DevOps or Jira into firestore and then using RAG based approach to comprehensively generate tests from those requirements.